conkels/ims-proj/README.md

-Coverage: 34%
+Coverage: 72.5% - tests for the data access objects of items and orders are failing
 # Project Title

 One Paragraph of project description goes here
 In this project I have been tasked with creating an Inventory Management System (IMS) that uses CRUD functionality so a user is able to manipulate data in an SQL database from a command line interface.
+Unfortunately this program does not allow the feature of adding or deleting items from a single order but orders can be added and deleted to and from one customer.
+Also, there is an additional functionality of updating any parameter of an order.
 In this project I have also had to write test cases with an aim of 80% test coverage for my program which is the industry standard.

 ## Getting Started